protontypes/open-sustainable-technology/README.md

 - [bdc](https://github.com/brunobrr/bdc) - A toolkit for standardizing, integrating, and cleaning biodiversity data.
 - [Wallace](https://github.com/wallaceEcoMod/wallace) - A modular platform for reproducible modeling of species niches and distributions, written in R.
 - [ENMeval](https://github.com/jamiemkass/ENMeval) - R package for automated runs and evaluations of ecological niche models.
+- [BioDiversityHub BC](https://github.com/bcgov/biohubbc) - The source of British Columbia's species inventory data.
+- [Global Names Verifier](https://github.com/gnames/gnverifier) - Verifies scientific names against more than 100 biodiversity databases.
+- [DISPLACE_GUI](https://github.com/frabas/DISPLACE_GUI) - A Scientific Research Software for Spatial Fisheries and Natural Resource Management.
+- [GBIF Alert](https://github.com/riparias/gbif-alert) - A GBIF-based early alert system for invasive species.
+- [python-dwca-reader](https://github.com/BelgianBiodiversityPlatform/python-dwca-reader) - A Python package to read and parse Darwin Core Archive (DwC-A) files, as produced by the GBIF website, the IPT and many other biodiversity informatics tools.
+- [BirdNET-Analyzer](https://github.com/kahst/BirdNET-Analyzer) - A deep learning solution for avian diversity monitoring.
+- [specify7](https://github.com/specify/specify7) - A biological collections data management platform.
+- [gbifdb](https://github.com/ropensci/gbifdb) - Provide a relational database interface to a parquet based serializations of gbif's AWS snapshots of its public data.
+- [diversitree](https://github.com/richfitz/diversitree) - Includes a number of comparative phylogenetic methods, mostly focussing on analysing diversification and character evolution.
+- [rmangal](https://github.com/ropensci/rmangal) - Retrieve and explore data from the ecological interactions database MANGAL.
+- [EcoReleve](https://gitlab.com/natural-solutions/reneco/ecoreleve-data) - A free and open source biodiversity data entry software.
+- [SpeciesDistributionToolkit](https://github.com/PoisotLab/SpeciesDistributionToolkit.jl) - A collection of Julia packages forming a toolkit meant to deal with species distribution data.
+- [tidysdm](https://github.com/EvolEcolGroup/tidysdm) -  A Species Distribution Models in R.
+- [GeoNature-citizen](https://github.com/PnX-SI/GeoNature-citizen) - A free and Open Source web solution for citizen science projects for biodiversity data collection.
+- [galah](https://github.com/AtlasOfLivingAustralia/galah-R) - An R interface to biodiversity data hosted by the living atlases; a set of organisations that share a common codebase, and act as nodes of the Global Biodiversity Information Facility.

 ### Conservation and Restoration
 - [CART](https://github.com/jneme910/CART) - The Conservation Assessment Ranking Tool is designed for use in the conservation planning process to assess resource concerns, planned practices and site vulnerability.